Boeing Starliner-1: Cancelled crew assignments

-On 30 September 2022, Scott D. Tingle was assigned as commander and Michael Fincke as pilot.
-Fincke was also a backup crew member on Boe-CFT.

-On 22 November 2023, Joshua Kutryk was assigned to the mission by the Canadian Space Agency.
-Kimiya Yui of the Japan Aerospace Exploration Agency was expected to take the fourth seat.
+On September 30, 2022, Scott D. Tingle was named commander and Fincke as pilot.
+Fincke had previously served as a backup for CFT.
+On November 22, 2023, Joshua Kutryk was assigned as a mission specialist by the Canadian Space Agency.
+Kimiya Yui of JAXA was expected to occupy the remaining seat.

-Due to its delays, several astronauts originally assigned to Starliner-1 were reassigned to other missions: in 2018, Sunita Williams was planned to fly on Starliner-1, but was later reassigned to the earlier CFT.
-Jeanette Epps was added to the Starliner-1 mission on 25 August 2020 but reassigned to SpaceX Crew-8 in August 2023.
-Koichi Wakata was officially added to the Starliner-1 mission on 21 May 2021, but then reassigned to the SpaceX Crew-5 mission, which launched in October 2022.
+Multiple crew changes followed as delays accumulated.
+Williams, initially planned for Starliner-1, was reassigned to CFT.
+Jeanette Epps was added to Starliner-1 in 2020, but moved to SpaceX Crew-8 in 2023.
+Koichi Wakata joined the mission in May 2021, then transferred to SpaceX Crew-5 later that year.